joel-marks/jm/content/_index.md

 —<br>
 You need quick results.
 You've solved problems before.
 But the change isn't happening. **Here's how to fix it:**

-Forge your own path using 'Resolute,' and gain access to most powerful self-coaching method available
+Forge your own path using 'Resolute,' and gain access to most powerful self-coaching method available.
+FREE in JAN 2025.

 {{< button href="https://shop.joelmarks.online/resolute" target="_self" >}} Get the course {{< /button >}}